-Over the years of his energetic apostolate, Father Turibius likely walked far further, and would repeat this feat – with his feet – many times, visiting the parishes and outposts of his vast diocese, covering thousands of miles the same way – no limos, jets, hotel rooms, plush carpets and fancy restaurants for this humble spiritual soldier, who seemed an implacable force of divine energy.
+Over the years of his energetic apostolate, Father Turibius likely walked far further, and would repeat this feat – with his feet – many times, visiting the parishes and outposts of his vast diocese, covering thousands of miles the same way – no limos, jets, chancery offices, endless meetings, hotel rooms, plush carpets or fine restaurants for this humble spiritual foot soldier, who seemed an implacable force of divine energy.
 His favourite saying, which we all should ponder in our era saturated in media-and-easy-entertainment, was ‘time is not our own, and we must give a strict account of it’.
 Hmm.
 After 1590, he had the assistance of the great Franciscan missionary, Saint Francis Solanus (+1610), allowing him to make even better use of his time.

-After a quarter of a century of undefatigable work, he predicted the day of his death, dragging himself to receive the last rites, and offering his soul to God on this day, March 23rd, Holy Thursday, 1606.
+After a quarter of a century of indefatigable work, he predicted the day of his death, dragging himself to receive the last rites, and offering his soul to God on this day, March 23rd, which was Holy Thursday, in 1606.
 His reputation for sanctity was immediate, and has never been forgotten.
 Canonized in 1726 by Pope Benedict XIII, Pope Saint John Paul II – who served as Pope about the same length of time our saint was a bishop – declared Turibius the patron of the Latin American episcopate in 1983.